 Mountain Biking in Lake Tahoe

-Since we had no idea where to go or what to ride, the guys at Shoreline named off a few trails to start.
+Since we had no idea where to go or what to ride, the crew at Shoreline named off a few trails to start.
 They suggested hitting up the Hartoonian Trails along with another called Powerline.
-To make sure we didn’t get lost, they also got us comfortable using the Lake Tahoe Basin Trail Map.
-It highlights some of the best mountain bike trails around Lake Tahoe along with short descriptions of each & even where to park.
-Also, if you want a taste of what’s available to shred (of the dirt kind) in the region, be sure to check out our comprehensive guide found here as well:
+To make sure we didn’t get lost, they also got us comfortable using Trailforks.
+The local trail advocacy group TAMBA partners with Trailforks to give the most up-to-date trail conditions.
+Also, if you want a taste of what’s available to shred (of the dirt kind) in the region, our comprehensive guide found here provides descriptions of each & even where to park:

 Hartoonian Trails – Good For Beginners